SFDC-Hermes/SFDC-Hermes/_posts/2026-09-27-agentforfce-atlas-engineering.md

 *   **The Sub-Agent (Domain Expert):** A specialized boundary containing its own specific Instructions and a restricted pool of Actions (e.g., an *Order Management Sub-Agent* vs. a *Technical Support Sub-Agent*).
 **Architectural Imperative:**
 Sub-Agent descriptions must be mutually exclusive.
 If a *Billing Sub-Agent* and a *Contract Sub-Agent* both have instructions mentioning "invoice adjustments," Atlas will experience a routing collision (Ambiguity Fallback), forcing the engine to halt and ask the user for clarification rather than acting autonomously.

+**## 2. The ReAct Loop: Anatomy of an Execution
+Once Atlas hands the context over to the appropriate Sub-Agent, it enters the **ReAct Loop**.
+This is where probabilistic AI meets deterministic execution.
+Instead of immediately generating a final response, Atlas loops through three distinct phases:
+1.  **Thought (Reasoning):** The engine analyzes the user's request against the Sub-Agent's instructions and the available Action descriptions. *("The user wants to cancel Order #123.
+I must first check the order status using `Get_Order_Status`, then verify if it is eligible for cancellation.")*
+2.  **Action (Execution):** Atlas structures a JSON payload and fires the selected declarative tool (an Apex `@InvocableMethod`, a Flow, or a Data Cloud Vector Search).
+3.  **Observation (Ingestion):** The system waits for the execution result.
+Atlas ingests the returned payload and evaluates it.
+If the goal is met, it breaks the loop and generates the final response.
+If the data is incomplete, it initiates another Thought phase.
+---**